Point

 usually get walkaway looks at Cerulean and Hooded warblers, among many

 others.
-We'll bird Crane Creek State Park (McGee Marsh), where sonbirds
+We'll bird often at Magee Marsh Wildlife Area (formerly Creek State Park), where sonbirds

 From

-south into Lake Erie.
+south into Lake Erie in Ontario, Canada.
 It is the first landfall for countless neotrpoical

 migrant songbirds crossing the lake.
 We'll hope for a fallout, but